Rustic Farmhouse Free Crochet Pumpkin Pattern and Video Tutorial

 1. Hook it This pumpkin is crocheted working continuous rounds bottom up, making colour changes every round.

-2. Stuff it Stuff your pumpkin with poly-fil to desired firmness.
+2. Stuff It Stuff your pumpkin with poly-fil to desired firmness.

 3. Close the top Weave the needle back and forth between stitches until the top of pumpkin is closed.

-4. Shape the pumpkin Keeping the yarn in the needle wrap yarn down the side of the pumpkin to the centre bottom and push needle up through the centre top.
+4. Shape the pumpkin Keeping the yarn in the needle wrap yarn down the side of the pumpkin to the centre bottom and push the needle up through the centre top.

 Once you have mastered my Rustic Farmhouse Free Crochet Pumpkin pattern you will have endless design possibilities simply by changing the yarns you use and how often you use them.